-On December 10th, 1993, I was interviewed by Fred Briggs for the NBC Nightly News with Tom Brokaw in a segment called “It’s the law” about newly signed legislation protecting LGBTQ students in Massachusetts public schools.
+On December 10th, 1993, I was interviewed by Fred Briggs for the NBC Nightly News with Tom Brokaw about the passage of the Gay and Lesbian Student Rights Law.

-The segment also featured fellow teen activist Chris Hannon, Sarah Longberg-Lew, and Jessica Beyers, Project 10 East coordinator, Al Ferreira, David LaFontaine from the Coalition for Lesbian and Gay Civil Rights, Governor William F. Weld, Representative Byron Rushing (a co-sponsor of the law), and critic, C.J.
+The segment, “It’s the law” also featured fellow teen activist Chris Hannon, Sarah Longberg-Lew, and Jessica Beyers, Project 10 East coordinator, Al Ferreira, David LaFontaine from the Coalition for Lesbian and Gay Civil Rights, Governor William F. Weld, Representative Byron Rushing (a co-sponsor of the law), and critic, C.J.
 Doyle, from the Catholic League for Religious and Civil Rights.